 Use back and forth strokes to brush the chewing surfaces.

-Brush the tongue to remove fungi, food and debris.
+Brush the tongue to remove fungi, food, and debris.

 The Proper Way to Floss

 Flossing is a great way to remove plaque from the interdental regions (between the teeth).
 Flossing is an especially important tool for preventing periodontal disease and limiting the depth of the gum pockets.
 The interdental regions are difficult to reach with a toothbrush and should be cleansed with dental floss on a daily basis.
 The flavor and type of floss are unimportant; choose floss that will be easy and pleasant to use.
+However, if it tastes good, that’s even better!

 Here is a basic guide to proper flossing: